Bayesian tutorial: Correlation

 Generic weakly informative prior for the correlation

-It’s a very broad prior, ranging from -1 to 1.
-It is, however, centered at 0 so wouldn’t that push the final estimate closer to a null effect?
+It’s a very broad prior and centered at 0.
+Does it being centered around 0 push the final estimate closer to a null effect?
 Let’s see by running the model.

 Code